CptConstantine/RoleByPost/README.md

 ## Features Planned

+### Top Priority

+- GM can ask for a specific roll with a command
+- Commands to make narration and dialogue more interesting
+- User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)

+### Secondary Priority

 - Support for other systems
 - System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
-- GM can ask for a specific roll with a command
-- User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
-- Commands to make narration and dialogue more interesting

 ---